Denied Tornado Damage Claims Attorney

 - Make a list of supplemental damage: Some policies cover your valuables and other property that may have been damaged or affected by the storm.
 Others cover your pets, including veterinary and burial expenses for weather-related injuries.

-- Get your home professionally inspected: For all that they are extreme weather events, tornados can cause additional damage that may be difficult to spot with the naked eye.
+- Get your home professionally inspected: For all that they are extreme weather events, tornadoes can cause additional damage that may be difficult to spot with the naked eye.
 Some long-lasting damage after a tornado may involve roofing sealant or extreme wear and tear on fasteners.
 Having your home fully inspected after a storm can save you headaches later on.

 - Get in contact with your insurer: File a claim with your insurer either online or over the phone.
 Keep records of your conversation, and ensure that your documentation of the damage is received.